mja00/mja00.github.io/_posts/2020-12-02-elixir-phoenix-site-bans.md

     field :ban_reason, :string
 end
 ```
-For our case we also needed to add the `is_banned` flag to the register changeset with:
+For our case, we also needed to add the `is_banned` flag to the register changeset with:
 ```elixir
 def registration_changeset(user, attrs) do
     user